For FAQs relating to the UKAS approach to remote assessments please visit the Coronavirus Outbreak page.

 Holding UKAS accreditation does not in any way change the contractual responsibilities between an accredited conformity assessment body (CAB) and its clients.
 Whilst holding UKAS accreditation is an indication of the integrity and competence of a CAB, it does not constitute an undertaking by UKAS that the CAB will maintain a particular level of competence and performance.

 What is UKAS’ relationship with Government?

-UKAS is a private, not for profit organisation and is appointed as the national accreditation body by Accreditation Regulations 2009 (SI No 3155/2009) and the EU Regulation (EC) 765/2008.
-UKAS operates under a Memorandum of Understanding with the Government, through the Secretary of State for Business, Energy & Industrial Strategy (BEIS).
-Further information on UKAS' role with Government is available here.
+UKAS is a private, not for profit organisation which operates under a Memorandum of Understanding with the Government, through the Secretary of State for Business, Energy & Industrial Strategy (BEIS).
+It has been formally appointed in its role as the UK’s sole national accreditation body through the Accreditation Regulations 2009 (S.I.
+No 3155/2009) and the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 (S.I.
+2019/696) (as amended).
+Further information on UKAS’ role with Government and the benefits it provides is available here.

 What is accreditation?

-Accreditation is formal, third party recognition of competence to perform specific tasks.
-It provides a means to identify a proven, competent evaluator so that the selection of a laboratory, inspection or certification body is an informed choice.
-Further information is available on the accreditation process, the standards that UKAS accredits to, and what type of activities can be accredited.
+Accreditation is formal, third party recognition of competence to perform specific tasks by an authoritative body: UKAS gets its authority through its appointment as the UK’s sole national accreditation body via the Accreditation Regulations 2009 (S.I.
+No 2009/3155).
+It provides a means to identify a proven, competent evaluator so that the selection of a conformity assessment body (e.g. laboratory, inspection body, certification body, etc) is an informed choice.

 What are the benefits of being UKAS accredited?